Domestic Violence Prevention: Methods And Resources

 For an intimate relationship to work, each partner needs to respect the other.
 You respect each other's opinions and freedom to choose.
 You deal with sexual matters respectfully with each other, deciding together if you want to have sexual relations at any specific time.
 If someone doesn't consent to sex, the other partner respects their decision and honors it.

 Everyone needs a support system.
 When you're in an unequal or unhealthy relationship, you need more support than ever.
-Reach out to families and friends to get to know them better.
+Reach out to family and friends to stay in touch and share what you're experiencing.
 Meet new people when you can.
 Be involved in community or volunteer projects where you can talk to people outside the relationship.

 If you're in an unhealthy and potentially violent relationship, you need to know how your partner might monitor the way you use your smartphone, tablet, or computer.